Rayman Raving Rabbids: TV Party: Plot

+Following the events of the second game, after the Rabbids were invading Earth, they began chasing Rayman likely due to his disguise being discovered.
 Rayman runs away from a group of Rabbids while lightning strikes.
-As Rayman reaches his house, another strike causes the Rabbids to be teleported into the TV antenna, down the wire, and get trapped in the TV.
-Rayman turns on the TV and suddenly, the Rabbids are merged with the TV, transform into cartoon versions of themselves, and start to appear on their own channels in their own service: Trash TV, Groove On, Shake It, The Raving Channel, Cult Movies, X-trm Sports, Macho TV, and No Brainer Channel (only available on the final level).
+As Rayman reaches an abandoned house, another strike causes the Rabbids to be teleported into the TV antenna, down the wire, and get trapped in the TV.
+Rayman turns on the TV and suddenly, the Rabbids are merged with the TV.
+They transform into cartoon versions of themselves and start to appear on their own channels in their own service: Trash TV, Groove On, Shake It, The Raving Channel, Cult Movies, X-TRM Sports, Macho TV, and No Brainer Channel (only available on the final level).

 During the week, Rayman unsuccessfully tries to get rid of the Rabbids, who are constantly annoying him and putting his patience to the test.
 First, on Monday, he tries simply pulling the plug, but this doesn't stop them from messing around with the TV.
 Hitting the TV with his fist and then an ice pack Tuesday night causes the screen to slowly crack throughout the game.
 On Wednesday, after taping the TV doesn't get rid of the Rabbids' noise control after having two consecutive sleepless nights, he throws it out of the house, only to have it given back to him by moles who also got annoyed the next day.
 On Friday, Rayman throws it on the toilet, but the Rabbids make use of their time by breaking the fourth wall and using a hook outside the TV to repeatedly flush the toilet.
 When he sees this the following day, he decides to drown them in the sink, but the whole house shakes when the Rabbids scream.

 Finally, he changes the channel to watch a football game on Sunday night, but it kept getting interrupted by the Rabbids.
 Even though he tries to keep changing the channel, it doesn't work, and Rayman, easily influenced by their mayhem and pushed to his breaking point, breaks the TV with his shoe and frees them, undoing the effects of the TV and the Rabbids, and returning them to their original forms.
 He flees from his house as the Rabbids chase him again, while one Rabbid stays inside and takes up residence of the now abandoned house.